Scilla: planting, growing, and maintaining

 - Leave the bulbs in place, they will spread over time

-Scilla naturalise very easily and are perfect for creating flowering spots around the house, in borders, at the edge of woodlands, or at the foot of trees.
-For a nice effect, draw an irregular, oval shape.
+Scilla naturalise very easily, making them perfect for creating flowering spots around the house, in borders, at the edge of woodlands, or at the base of trees.
+For a lovely effect, trace an irregular, oval shape.

-Like hyacinths, Scilla bulbs can easily be grown in pots, to enjoy their flowering on the terrace or balcony.
-Opt for a “lasagne” or layered planting: a technique of planting these flowering bulbs in successive layers mixed with other spring bulbs like daffodils, crocuses, hyacinths, botanical tulips… The benefit?
-Enjoy continuous flowering throughout spring.
+Like hyacinths, Scilla bulbs can easily be grown in pots to enjoy their flowering on the terrace or balcony.
+Opt for a “lasagne” or layered planting: a technique of planting these flowering bulbs in successive layers mixed with other spring bulbs like daffodils, crocuses, hyacinths, and botanical tulips… The benefit?
+Enjoy a continuous bloom throughout spring.

 Maintenance and Care

 Scillas are easy and accommodating plants that require no special care.
 No pruning is necessary; however, to limit spontaneous sowing, you can cut the flower stems after flowering.
-Do not mow or cut the foliage until it has faded, to allow the bulb time to replenish its reserves needed for the next flowering.
+Only mow or cut the foliage when it has faded, to allow the bulb time to replenish its reserves needed for the next flowering.

 Divide the bulbs in summer, every 4 years at most, to maintain vigorous plants.